 Focus on software erosion

-Software wear versus technical debt
+Software wear and tear versus technical debt

 During software development, there inevitably comes a time when the architecture of a software starts to erode.
-This process usually creeps in secretly and only when a critical mass is reached or exceeded do we as software developers consciously notice the problem.
+This process usually creeps in secretly and only when a critical mass is reached or exceeded do we as software developers consciously realise the problem.
 Carola Lilienthal attributes the causes of software erosion to the following four phenomena [1]:

-- The "anyone can program" phenomenon
+- The "anyone can programme" phenomenon

-- Architectural erosion increases unnoticed
+- Architecture erosion is increasing unnoticed

-- The complexity and size of software systems
+- Complexity and size of software systems

-Figure 1: Increasing maintenance costs of software [1].
+Figure 1: Rising software maintenance costs [1]

 Motivating refactorings, but how?